John Moores Students' Union

-John Moores Students' Union (JMSU), (officially the Liverpool John Moores University Students' Union; formerly the Liverpool Students' Union; LSU or LiverpoolSU) is the students' union of Liverpool John Moores University (LJMU) in Liverpool, England; membership is automatic upon enrolment within the university.
+John Moores Students' Union (JMSU) is the students' union of Liverpool John Moores University (LJMU) in Liverpool, England; membership is automatic upon enrolment within the university.

-The students' union currently represents around 26,000 students studying at LJMU, located primarily in Liverpool.
-The current president is Lila Tamea, who was elected for the 2020-2021 term.
+The students' union currently represents around 27,000 students studying at LJMU, located primarily in Liverpool.
+The current president is Jasmine Howard, who was elected for the 2023–2024 term.

 History

 JMSU is a students' union for the purposes of the Education Act 1994.
 Under section 67 of the Act, all students of the university are by law automatically members of the union unless they deliberately opt out; the role of JMSU is to represent this body of membership.

 The union operates from 5 sites across the university, with its central base located within the John Foster Building.

 In May 2014, JMSU moved from their main base at the Haigh Building to the nearby John Foster Building and a number of hub sites across campus to become better placed for LJMU students.
-In 2021 JMSU will move from its current location, to the university's new development on Copperas Hill, where a state-of-the-art Sports Centre and Student Life Building will be housed.
+In 2021, JMSU moved from the John Foster Building, to the Student Life Building, located on the university's new development on Copperas Hill.